superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 - Embedded Systems
 - Combinational Logic

-In a similar vein, the project has been divided into simpler chunks to organize the engineering effort; these are listed in the above section titled "High-Level Solution".
+In a similar vein, the project has been divided into simpler chunks to organize the engineering effort; these are listed in the above section titled "Atomic Subsystem Specifications".
 Based on each team member's specialty, interest, and workload, the project has been divided in the following way.

-The power device will be researched and primarily developed by Reese Gilbert due to his specialization in power systems.
+The power subsystem will be researched and primarily developed by Reese Gilbert due to his specialization in power systems.
 Chris Bradley will be observing and acting as Reese's customer because of their similar expertise.

-Gabriel Buckner and Mathias Hagewood will be heading the signal processing aspect, specifically the communication between the sensors and the jetson nano.
-This fits well with their experience in embedded systems and Gabriel's experience in signal processing.
-Caleb Bucher will be observing and acting as Gabriel's and Mathias's customers to ensure their work fits the team's vision.
+Gabriel Buckner will be heading the signal processing aspect, specifically the communication between the sensors and the computational unit.
+This fits well with his experience in embedded systems and signal processing.
+Caleb Bucher will be observing and acting as Gabriel's customers to ensure his work fits the team's vision.

-Caleb Bucher and Chris Bradley will be developing the controller, its user interface, and the cognitive test device as these two modules go hand in hand.
-Their circuit, programming, and microcomputer expertise will be required to complete this task.
-Reese Gilbert and Mathias Hagewood will be observing and acting as customers due to their similar experience in circuitry.
+Chris Bradley will be developing the controller, its user interface, and the cognitive test device as these two modules go hand in hand.
+His circuit, programming, and microcomputer expertise will be required to complete this task.
+Mathias Hagewood will be observing and acting as customers due to his similar experience in circuitry.

+Caleb Bucher will be assembling the mic/speaker submodule due to his programming and circuit expertise.
+Reese Gilbert will be acting as the customer of this submodule because of his similar experience in circuit design and useful power system expertise.

-Lastly, Reese Gilbert, Caleb Bucher, and Mathias Hagewood will innovate the vitals sensor.
-Reese's combinational logic experience, Caleb's circuit design experience, and Mathias's software experience will all be required to develop this technology.
+Mathias Hagewood will innovate the vitals' sensor.
+His combinational logic experience, circuit design experience, signals experience will be required to develop this technology.
 Gabriel Buckner will be observing and acting as a customer due to his expertise in signals and embedded systems.

 These are the primary roles of each team member.
 If any new information is gathered on a subsystem, the roles are liable to change if someone's expertise becomes better aligned or under the advisement of the Georgia Tech team.